it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 # Architecture Review Methodology

 ## Goals
-There are many possible ways to perform an architecture review of a product.
-In order to constrain the scope and better direct the architecture review for RABET-V, we defined these primary goals for the architecture review.
+There are many possible ways to perform a product architecture review.
+In order to constrain the scope and better direct the RABET-V architecture review, we defined these primary goals for the architecture review.

 ### *Goal 1: Identify and Classify the Architecture*
 The architecture review will identify significant architectural components, their boundaries, how they interface, and their dependencies with one another and 3rd party components.

-Accomplishing Goal 1 means the architecture review will accomplish:
+Accomplishing Goal 1 means the architecture review will perform:
 * Identification of Components and Boundaries
-** Boundaries between 3rd party components and election technology components ** Boundaries between components of differing senstivity ** Trust boundaries
+** Boundaries between 3rd party components and election technology components ** Boundaries between components of differing sensitivity ** Trust boundaries
 * Labeling of Components based on Sensitivity
 ** Each component is given sensitivity labels according to the labeling scheme defined later.
 * Component Interfaces and Dependencies
-** Identify the dependencies of the critical, security providing modules ** Identify the interfaces between the components and how well-defined these interfaces are to decouple the implementation details of each component
+** Identify the dependencies of the critical, security providing modules ** Identify the interfaces between the components and how well-defined these interfaces decouple the implementation details of each component

 Goal 1 Outputs will include details about:
 * Components - what function does the component serve, how critical is the function, how critical is the data it uses